mkol5222/katacoda-scenarios/th-epm-api/step11.md

 `API_URL="https://cloudinfra-gw.portal.checkpoint.com/app/endpoint-web-mgmt/webmgmt/graphql"`{{execute}}

-GraphQL query - what exact action should be done.
+GraphQL query - what exact action should be done or what data is queried.

 `QUERY="query Login { loginExternal { token apiVersion isReadOnly frontVersion serverVersionInfo { majorVersion takeNumber hotFixVersions __typename } __typename } }"`{{execute}}

 GraphQL query can be parametrized by arguments provided in *variables* part, but loginExternal already knows who we are from JTW for Infinity Portal sent in *Authorization* header.
-So body has only *query* part.
+So body has only *query* part in this case.

 `BODY=$(jq -n --arg QUERY "$QUERY" '{query: $QUERY}')`{{execute}}

+Complete body
+`echo; echo "$BODY" | jq -r .`{{execute}}

 Actual API call: